Unleash the creative. Free the feminine. Heal the world.

 The Counterintuitive Key to Connection

 While it seems illogical, in order to have real intimacy and connection, we must be willing to have it not always look like connection on the surface.
-Following our own desire, even if it means not always being in close proximity to a partner, is essential.
+Following our own desire, even when it pulls us away from physical closeness, sustains the vitality of relationships.

 Desire powers aliveness in relationships.
 If we consistently choose physical closeness over following desire, the relationship goes limp.
 Doubt creeps in and we find ourselves either clinging more desperately to the person or withdrawing altogether.
 The cunning of the mind tries to keep us smaller, hoping if we just maintain closeness, connection and desire will return.
 But in reality, the only way to get the aliveness back is to open desire again—not in spite of, but for the sake of the relationship.